1913 Henderson 4

 $225,000

-Model year 1913 was not only the second year of production for Henderson, but also the first year for the new “square tank” look after the first-year torpedo tank models.
-The chassis remained very long though, which provided much-needed stability for the terrible roads of the day and it proved good enough to be the first motorcycle to circle the globe in 1912-13 under Carl Stearns Clancy.
+The model year 1913 was not only Henderson’s second year of production but also the first year for the new “square tank” after the first-year torpedo-tank models.
+The chassis remained very long, which provided much-needed stability for the terrible roads of the day.
+It proved to be so well-built that the Henderson 4 was the first motorcycle to circle the globe in 1912–13 under Carl Stearns Clancy.

 For assistance and inquiries email us or call us at 401-521-5333, or use the following form and a member of our team will contact you.